microsoft/qsharp-language/Specifications/Language/1_ProgramStructure/7_Comments.md

 Comments begin with two forward slashes (`//`) and continue until the end of line.
 Such end-of-line comments may appear anywhere in the source code.
-Q# does not current support block comments.
+Q# does not currently support block comments.

 ## Documentation Comments